chschnell/build-qt5-rpi/README.md

     Install Qt locally.
 Clean all remains from a previous build on the Pi, then install SDK on the Pi and setup and run `ldconfig`.
 Build tar archives.

 ## Build Example

+This demonstrates how to build and run a single example from the Qt sources.
+In order to build all examples remove `-nomake examples` from variable `DEFAULT_QT_CONFIG` in your `build-qt5-rpi.conf` configuration file, then configure and build Qt.

 ### Raspberry Pi Runtime Setup